-1. The subject use is allowed within the CD zoning district, subject to approval of a Use Permit by the Planning Commission, but does not comply with all other applicable provisions of this Development Code.
-Specifically, it does not meet the three required Location Restrictions regarding proximity to schools, being located in a High Crime Reporting District, and proximity to other alcoholic beverage sales establishments.
-The subject use does not warrant a Waiver of the noted Location Restrictions, because it does not promote and support economic development in the Downtown District.
-Specifically, the use presents itself more as a vacant building than as a functioning and viable business and is only proposed to be open 14 hours per week.
-In addition, the applicant has not provided any plans to upgrade the site's existing exterior elevations, thereby retaining the existing structure's blighted appearance.
+The subject use is allowed within the CD zoning district, subject to approval 1. of a Use Permit by the Planning Commission, but does not comply with all other applicable provisions of this Development Code.
+Specifically, it does not meet the three required location restrictions regarding proximity to schools, being located in a High Crime Reporting District, and proximity to other alcoholic beverage sales establishments.
+The subject use does not warrant a Waiver of the noted location restrictions, because it does not promote and support economic development in the Downtown District.
+Specifically, the use presents itself more as a vacant building than as a functioning and viable business and is only proposed to be open 25 hours per week, according to information provided to the Planning Commission during the public hearing.
+Also, the applicant's only plans for upgrading the site's existing exterior elevations consist of placing stucco on the building's west and south elevations.
+Rather than improving the building's appearance, the plan retains the existing structure's blighted appearance.
 The site's frontage on Sutter Street consists of a relatively blank block wall with one bank of windows, a roll-up security door over the entrance to the facility, and has no outdoor activity areas.
-The subject use does not promote and support economic growth in the downtown areas and waiver of the three noted Location Restrictions is not warranted.
+For these reasons, the subject use does not promote and support economic growth in the downtown areas and waiver of the three noted location restrictions is not warranted.